-Extra-hard is a term used to describe a group of various cheeses that are hard and brittle.
+Extra-hard is a term used in the cheese world to describe a group of various cheeses that are hard and brittle.

 Some versions of extra-hard cheeses may be sold when they are younger as semi-firm cheeses.